rfloarea/matchbox/README.md

 - I think I need to decide if I want to create box objects, whose properties I manipulate and use for game play.
 Right now, it feels like I'm trying to do something like a functional approach.
 Which I think can be done with this game.
 I'm just having a hard time sorting through the necessary steps (functional components) and their proper order.

 - I can find the surrounding boxes with the same color!
 But this function does not extend to each of those boxes to create a "path" of boxes with hover effects.
 That's the next task.

+- Controlling hover effects in both CSS and JS seemed to cause buggy behavior.
+It's hard to explain, but eventually I realized that I needed to apply the hover effects entirely from within JS.